GE338 Gender Trouble in Contemporary German Culture

 Module Description

-While students are expected to read and watch the films in the target language, and quotations should be in German, the primary teaching and assessment language is English.
+While language-degree students are expected to read and watch the films in the target language, and to quote should in German, the primary teaching and assessment language is English.

 Please note that these texts deal at times with difficult subject matter, including suicide, bereavement, sexual violence, racist abuse, incest, and drug use, as well as some graphic depictions of violence and sex.
 Students will be warned in advance if these topics will feature in the reading and will have the opportunity to flag any potential concerns before class --- either anonymously or in person.
 Where classroom discussion focuses on these issues, the approach aims to be both sensitive and academically rigorous; however, the module convenor is open to discussing and accommodating student concerns.